bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : Length of the prefix for which this route is advertised.

 babel-route-router-id:
-: router-id of the source router for which this route is advertised.
+: The router-id of the router that originated this route.

 babel-route-neighbor:
 : Reference to the babel-neighbors entry for the neighbor